Become a Trusted Advisor to Your Clients

 Time is valuable.
 Client consultations, whether in-person or virtual, deserve her full attention.
 All distractions are turned off or silenced.
 This includes emails, phone, background music, etc.

-Plus, body language, tone of voice, eye contact, and movement shows that she’s listening intently.
+Plus, body language, tone of voice, eye contact, and movement shows she’s intently listening.

 Jamie’s dedicated to setting her clients up for success.
 Tax compliance is something Jamie does for her clients.
-Her expertise and insights, however, add value.
+Her expertise and insights add incredible value.

 For years she gave this information away for free.
-By bringing it front and center, she’s discovered renewed enthusiasm.
+By bringing her knowledge front and center, she’s discovered renewed enthusiasm.
 Meeting with her clients more often has revitalized her business.
 Working closely with her clients toward their success adds meaning to her work.